Pacemaker: Magnetic fields, MRIs, and other lifestyle issues

 A patient's lifestyle is usually not modified to any great degree after the insertion of a pacemaker.
 There are a few activities that are unwise, such as full-contact sports and exposure of the pacemaker to intense magnetic fields.

 The pacemaker patient may find that some types of everyday actions need to be modified.
 For instance, the shoulder harness of a vehicle seatbelt may be uncomfortable if it falls across the pacemaker insertion site.
 Women will not be able to wear bras for a while after the operation, and later might have to wear bras with wide shoulder straps.

 For some sports and physical activities, special pacemaker protection can be worn to prevent possible injuries, or damage to the pacemaker leads.

 Pacemakers may be affected by magnetic or electromagnetic fields, and ionising and acoustic radiation.
 However, a 2013 study found that "The overall risk of clinically significant adverse events related to EMI (electromagnetic interference) in recipients of CIEDs (cardiovascular implantable electronic devices) is very low.
 Therefore, no special precautions are needed when household appliances are used.
 Environmental and industrial sources of EMI are relatively safe when the exposure time is limited and distance from the CIEDs is maximized.
 The risk of EMI-induced events is highest within the hospital environment."
-The study lists and tabulates (in Table 2) many sources of interference, and many different potential effects: damage to circuitry, asynchronous pacing, etc. Some sources of hazard in older devices have been eliminated in newer ones.
+The study lists and tabulates many sources of interference, and many different potential effects: damage to circuitry, asynchronous pacing, etc. Some sources of hazard in older devices have been eliminated in newer ones.

 Activities involving strong magnetic fields should be avoided.
 This includes activities such as arc welding with certain types of equipment, and maintaining heavy equipment that may generate strong magnetic fields.
 Some medical procedures, particularly magnetic resonance imaging (MRI), involve very strong magnetic fields or other conditions that may damage pacemakers.

 However, many modern pacemakers are specified to be MR conditional or MRI conditional, safe to use during MRI subject to certain conditions.
 The first to be so specified was the Medtronic Revo MRI SureScan, approved by the US FDA in February 2011, which was the first to be specified as MR conditional.
 There are several conditions to use of MR Conditional pacemakers, including certain patients' qualifications and scan settings.
 An MRI conditional device has to have MRI settings enabled before a scan, and disabled afterwards.